- Hibiscus UV Sunglasses

 Creative Tip: Once you’ve got your rocks, pick up some acrylic paint pens like this to get started.
 Total Cost: $20–$32

 Donuts never looked so healthy with these adorably plush pillows of yumminess.
 They even have embroidered sprinkles.
-Creative Tip: Place in cellophane bags, or grab these very on-theme gift bags that read “Thanks a hole bunch.”
+Creative Tip: Place in cellophane bags, or grab these very on-theme gift bags that read “My sweet donut.”
 Then pop in a personalized note.
 Total Cost: $26–$43